EricSchrock/co2-monitor/submissions/report.md

 Each sensor consists of a Raspberry Pi Pico WH connected to a CO2 sensor over I2C.
 Each sensor runs a client that is responsible for connecting to the server on the base station, reading CO2 measurements, and sending those measurements to the base station.

+Note: The CO2 sensor shown in figure 2 does not match the actual part and is only meant to give a general sense of the design.

 ![System Architecture](../images/system.png)

 ![Sensor Layout](../images/sensor.png)

-Note: The CO2 sensor shown in the Fritzing diagram above does not match the actual part and is only meant to give a general sense of the design.

 ![Sensor Flowchart](../images/sensor-flow.png)